 • Ethical ingredient sourcing policies

-• Thoughtful packaging: For this article, this meant zero waste, which means compostable or refillable, ideally, but also reusable or readily recyclable.
-Aluminum, for example, can be recycled indefinitely with no loss in quality, unlike plastic which is “down-cycled” to lower grades until it’s no longer recyclable.
+• Thoughtful packaging: We looked for zero waste sustainable packaging for shampoo.
+This means compostable or refillable, ideally, but also reusable or readily recyclable.
+Recyclable shampoo bottles made of aluminum, for example, can be recycled indefinitely with no loss in quality, unlike plastic which is “down-cycled” to lower grades until it’s no longer recyclable.
+Better still are aluminum reusable shampoo bottles.

 Commercial beauty standards lead us to believe that we need all this stuff to maintain beautiful, healthy hair.